Majestic (video game): Anim-X

 The editors of PC Gamer US awarded Majestic their 2001 "Most Innovative" prize, and wrote: "When the concepts Majestic pioneered are rekindled in the future, we'll remember it for inspiring a new direction for game developers".
-The Electric Playground and the Academy of Interactive Arts & Sciences nominated Majestic for their 2001 "Most Innovative Game of the Year" and "Innovation in Computer Gaming" awards, but these went to Grand Theft Auto III and Black & White, respectively.
+The Electric Playground and the Academy of Interactive Arts & Sciences nominated Majestic for their 2001 "Most Innovative Game of the Year" and "Innovation in Computer Gaming" awards, but were ultimately given to Grand Theft Auto III and Black & White, respectively.